Thlurte/thlurte.github.io/README.md

 # thlurte
-this repositery contains all files that are needed to run my personal website.
+this repositery contains all the files that are needed to run my personal website.